Rosh-R/Breast-Cancer-Analysis-Part-2/README.md

 ## Things done in the study:

-PCA analyis
-Clustering (K-Means)
-Comparing Davies Bouldin Index of CLusters
+PCA analyis, Clustering (K-Means), Comparing Davies Bouldin Index of CLusters